MattKevan/kevan-11ty/src/articles/fine-tuning-GPT2-on-custom-text.md

 Run the 'Install requirements' cell and wait for the installation process to complete.
 Ensure 'use_google_drive' is ticked and enter the name of the folder in your Drive where you want to save everything into the 'working_folder' field.
 Run the cell and follow the instructions to connect your Drive.
 If the folder doesn't already exist, the script will create it for you.

-You don't have to use Google Drive, but if you don't you'll lose all your models and any training progress whenever the notebook disconnects, which happens often.
+You don't have to use Google Drive, but if you don't you'll lose your models and training progress whenever the notebook disconnects.
+Which happens a lot.

 ### Configuration

 **training_data** – This is the location of your dataset.
 Find the file in the notebook file browser, right click on it, select 'Copy path' and paste it in this field.

-**select_model** – This is the GPT2 model to use.
-124M is selected by default as it's smaller and quicker, while the 355M model will produce better results but take a lot longer.
-Larger GPT2 models are available, but they're too big to run in free Google Colab.
-The selected model will automatically download to the 'models' folder if you haven't downloaded them already.
+**select_model** – Select which GPT2 model to use.
+124M is the default as it's smaller and quicker, while the 355M model produces better results but takes longer.
+Larger GPT2 models are available but they're too big to run in free Google Colab.
+The selected model will automatically download to the 'models' folder if they're not downloaded already.

 **restore_from** – Selecting 'Fresh' will start a new fine-tuning session, while selecting 'Latest' will resume an existing one.

 **session_name** – Enter the name for your session.
 An existing session name will either overwrite or resume it depending on the option above.
 Sessions are saved in the 'checkpoint' folder.

 **number_of_steps** – How long to run the fine-tuning for.
-Longer is not always better as quality may decrease over time.
-You may need to experiment with this, but 1000 is a good starting point.
+Longer is not always better as output quality may decrease over time.
+You'll need to experiment for best results, but 1000 is a good starting point.

-**print_after** – How many steps before printing a progress report.

-**sample_every** – How many steps before printing an output sample.
-Useful to see how the output is improving as the fine-tuning progresses.
+**sample_every** – How many steps before printing a sample generation.
+Interesting to see how the output changes during the fine-tuning progresses.

 **save_every** – How many steps before saving a progress checkpoint.
-Set this lower if you're on a free Colab account so that you don't have to re-do too much training when starting a new session.
-Lots of checkpoint saves will quickly fill up your drive though.
+Set this lower if you're on a free Colab so you don't lose too much progress when starting a new session.
+Checkpoint saves will quickly fill up your drive.

 ### The training process

 When you're happy with the settings, click 'Start training'.
-This will load everything up and start the fine-tuning process, printing the progress and samples as it goes.
+This will start the fine-tuning process, printing the progress and samples as it goes.

 While this is happening, keep an eye on the loss number.
-This is a rough estimate of how good the output is compared to your original dataset.
+This is a rough estimate of how close the output is to your original dataset.
 The lower the loss, the better the output is likely to be.
-Eventually you'll see the loss stabilise or even start to increase.
-This is a good sign to stop the training as the model won't improve further and may actually get worse.
+It'll drop quite rapidly at first, but When the loss stabilises, the fine-tuning is pretty much complete.
+Training for longer longer won't improve the output much and may even make it worse.

 ## Generating content

-I got pretty good results from the @fesshole fine-tune.
-Some were a bit mad, but no more mad than many of the real ones.
-I was feeling pretty pleased with myself, until I realised that all I'd done was teach an innocent AI about wanking and divorce.
+It surprised me how well the fine-tune came out – some generations were nonsens, but many could easily be real 'fesses.
+Then I felt guilty as I realised all I'd actually done was teach an innocent AI about about divorce and wanking.

 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/Z9cw4pyKMSU?si=oRXMJKaESNLkeIgE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-You can see a bunch of the generations here, at least until GPT becomes powerful enough that it decides to wipe us out as humanity is clearly too far gone.
+You can see a bunch of the generations here, at least until GPT becomes powerful enough that it decides to wipe us all out, as humanity is clearly beyond saving.